 New Zealand Certificate in Automotive Engineering (Level 3)

-If you love cars, trucks and motorbikes, and want to kick-start your career in the automotive industry, Tai Poutini Polytechnic’s NZ Certificate in Automotive Engineering is perfect for you.
+If you love cars, trucks and motorbikes, and want to kick-start a career in the automotive industry, our New Zealand Certificate in Automotive Engineering is the perfect choice.

 About the programme

-Your training will cover everything you need to know to get started in the automotive industry and our strong partnerships with local businesses and industry representatives will help you get a foot in the door to a great automotive engineering career.
+Your training will cover everything you need to know to get started in the automotive industry— including vehicles and their systems, engines, brake systems, steering and suspension systems, electrical and electronic principles—and our strong partnerships with local businesses and industry representatives will help you get a foot in the door to a job.

-As well as providing a great stepping-stone, this programme is also a good option for people who want to learn the basics so they can work on their own cars, trucks, bikes or boats.
+As well as being an excellent steppingstone into the industry, this programme is also a great option if you want to learn the basics so you can work on your own car, truck, motorbike or boat.

-Graduates of this qualification will be able to apply the knowledge and skills in relation to topics such as:
+This programme will provide you with knowledge and skills in topics such as:

-• Electrical and electronic principles; starting and charging systems; electronic controls, high voltage systems and HVAC;
+• Electrical and electronic principles, starting and changing systems, electronic controls, high voltage systems and HVAC

 Further study options